muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T123)
+- Fix: Joystick Listen: harden input selection to handle bad or unexpected API input data (bad data will be noted in the log file and skipped).
+The cause of the bad data is still under investigation.
+- Fix: Remove all uses of QTimer from legacy UI elements to further guard against QT crashes and threading conflict issues.
+- Fix: Input Viewer: additional manual UI cleanup to release QT resources.

 ### (m76T122A)
 - Fix: Save calibration only saves first device in the calibration data.
 - Fix: Removed QT timer from slider widget and replaced with regular timer to avoid potential issue with QT threads.